This is the seventh post in a series called Making it Count about getting things done and using our precious hours wisely1 .

 The evidence is clear, but I can also affirm from years of testing and learning that sleep, exercise and diet play a significant role in my overall success.

 1. You can read more about the series and view links to additional posts here.2.
 You can read more about how sleep affects memory on ScienceDaily.3.
 You can read more about how sleep affects performance of college students on ScienceDaily.4.
 You can read more about how sleep deprivation is related to negative thinking on ScienceDaily.5.
 You can read more about how insufficient sleep causes health problems on ScienceDaily.6.
-You can read more about how sufficient sleep decreases the risk of missing work due to sickness on ScienceDaily.7.
+You can read more about how sufficient sleep decreases the risk of missing work due to sickness.
+If you have trouble sleeping, you made need to check out a new mattress in a range of mattress sizes that you can buy, this will improve your sleeping. on ScienceDaily.7.
 You can read more about recommended sleep quantities on ScienceDaily.8.
 You can read more about how exercise improves memory on ScienceDaily.9.
 You can read more about how aerobic exercise staves off cognitive decline on ScienceDaily.10.
 You can read more about how exercise increases energy levesl on ScienceDaily.11.
-You can read more about how diet affects the brain on PsychCentral's website.12.
-You can read more about the International Labor Organization's position on diet and nutrition on their website.
+You can read more about how diet affects the brain on PsychCentral’s website.12.
+You can read more about the International Labor Organization’s position on diet and nutrition on their website.